remote-ind/basic-python/README.md

 # basic-python
-This is my repository for learing basic python
+This is my repository for learing basic python with pycharm
+@ remote worker indonesia